Approach

 2. AI ROI and Productivity

 ROI claims are everywhere.
-Most are vendor-funded and self-serving.
-The numbers below come from academic researchers and institutions with no product to sell.
+Most are vendor-funded.
+The numbers below come from academics and institutions with no product to sell.

 Source: Dell'Acqua, Mollick et al., 2023 (Harvard/Wharton/BCG study)

 8. Bottom-half performers saw a 43% quality improvement with AI, compared to 17% for top performers.
-This is the most important finding in the entire AI productivity literature for PE firms.
+This is the most important finding in the AI productivity literature for PE firms.
 AI does not just make your best people slightly better.
 It makes your average people significantly better.
-For firms that struggle to recruit top talent (which is most firms), this changes the economics of team building entirely.
+For firms that struggle to recruit top talent (most firms), that changes the economics of team building.

 Source: Dell'Acqua, Mollick et al., 2023

 9. Customer support agents saw a 14% productivity increase with AI assistance.
-This was measured across thousands of agents at a Fortune 500 company.
-The finding that matters: the improvement came primarily from AI helping agents find the right information faster, not from AI replacing human judgment.
+Measured across thousands of agents at a Fortune 500 company.
+The key finding: the improvement came from AI helping agents find the right information faster, not from AI replacing human judgment.

 Source: Brynjolfsson, Li, and Raymond, 2023 (Stanford/MIT study)

-10. Novice workers experienced a 34% productivity improvement with AI.
+10. Novice workers saw a 34% productivity improvement with AI.
 Experienced workers saw minimal impact.
-This aligns with the BCG findings.
+This matches the BCG findings.
 AI is an equalizer, not an amplifier.
-If your portfolio company's competitive advantage depends on having the most experienced team, AI does not widen that moat.
-But if your portfolio company competes on speed and volume, AI changes the math on who you need to hire.
+If your portfolio company's edge depends on having the most experienced team, AI does not widen that moat.
+If it competes on speed and volume, AI changes the math on who you need to hire.

 Source: Brynjolfsson et al., 2023

-11. AI Transformation programs should show concrete results within 6-12 months.
-Andrew Ng has said this repeatedly and it remains the best benchmark for PE firms evaluating AI initiatives at portfolio companies.
-If a program cannot show measurable results within a year, the problem is not that AI is slow.
-The problem is that the program is poorly scoped.
+11. AI programs should show concrete results within 6-12 months.
+Andrew Ng has said this repeatedly, and it is still the best benchmark for PE firms judging AI initiatives at portfolio companies.
+If a program cannot show measurable results within a year, AI is not the problem.
+The scope is.

 Source: Andrew Ng, 2019 (AI Transformation Playbook)

 12. AI is projected to create $13 trillion in GDP growth by 2030.
-This is the McKinsey/PwC number that Andrew Ng frequently cites.
-Even if the actual figure lands at half that projection, we are talking about the largest technology-driven economic shift since the internet.
+This is the McKinsey/PwC number Andrew Ng frequently cites.
+Even if it lands at half that, it is the largest technology-driven economic shift since the internet.

 Source: Andrew Ng, citing PwC projection